-People with risk factors (outlined above) for getting keloids are advised to avoid skin trauma such as tattooing, body piercing and unnecessary surgical procedures / cosmetic skin surgery, particularly on high-risk areas such as the chest or earlobes.
+For people at increased risk of developing keloids or those already affected by keloids, it is advisable to avoid skin trauma where possible (e.g. tattooing, body piercing and unnecessary surgical procedures).
+This is particularly important for high risk areas such as the chest and earlobes.
 In the case of acne, prompt and effective medical therapy is important to limit the risk of scarring.

 This information is provided by the British Association of Dermatologists.